gopalbala/billsharing/README.md

 Users can settle expense in parts.

 The solution should be extendable.
 No need to persist data in database.
 Data can be stored in memory.

+Workflow

+User creates an expense
+Add other users
+Share it
+Move Expense state to pending
+Notify
+Users contribute
+Check if the bill is settled
+If so move the expense to settled